CharisChakim/Web-Scraping/README.md

 # About
-This repository is about my Hands-On experiment to we scraping Using BeautifulSoup4.
+This repository is about my Hands-On experiment to web scraping Using BeautifulSoup4.

 reff : https://www.youtube.com/watch?v=YIiYeyfo7MM